-Work with Education Scotland and the Scottish Funding Council and Senior Managers within the three Glasgow colleges to develop and implement the new national quality college framework and arrangements in a manner which takes account of the Glasgow College Region structure.

-- Further extend articulation arrangements with universities and where appropriate, develop regional strategic partnership agreements to provide a simplified interface for Glasgow college liaison. - Ensure alignment of curriculum content with degree level articulation opportunities and support transitions in this context. - Establish a regional Professional Development lead to work with the colleges to:

-- o promote and facilitate the sharing and development of good practice across the region's colleges - support the development of online teaching resources which are accessible by all Glasgow college staff and learners; and - develop a regional and collaborative approach to delivery of the PDA in teaching development, which allows new teaching staff to access mentors from all three colleges as a means of developing best practice within the Glasgow Region.
+- Work with Education Scotland and the Scottish Funding Council and Senior Managers within the three Glasgow colleges to develop and implement the new national quality college framework and arrangements in a manner which takes account of the Glasgow College Region structure. - Further extend articulation arrangements with universities and where appropriate, develop regional strategic partnership agreements to provide a simplified interface for Glasgow college liaison. - Ensure alignment of curriculum content with degree level articulation opportunities and support transitions in this context. - Initiate further collaborative work across the region to: - promote and facilitate the sharing and development of good practice across the region's colleges - support the development of online teaching resources which are accessible by all Glasgow college staff and learners; and - develop a regional and collaborative approach to delivery of the PDA in teaching development, which allows new teaching staff to access mentors from all three colleges as a means of developing best practice within the Glasgow Region.